 The Liberty Head Gold Eagle was introduced in 1838 following a three decade hiatus in production for the ten dollar gold denomination.
 The new series featured an updated design by Christian Gobrecht as well as a reduced weight and diameter.
 Production would take place across five different mint facilities until the conclusion of the series in 1907.
 During this span, mintages ranged from a mere 100 pieces to multiple millions, creating both rarities and common issues.
 The series also contains a number of conditional rarities, as extensive circulation sometimes left few or no surviving examples in mint state grades.

-After the production of $10 gold pieces was suspended in 1804, the $5 half eagle served as the largest gold denomination and became the coin of choice for large, mostly overseas transactions.
-This would remain the case until the early 1830’s when the price of gold had risen such that the melt value of the half eagles and quarter eagles exceeded their respective face values.
-Under the Coinage Act of 1834, the gold content for each denomination was reduced, which solved the issue for the half and quarter eagle, as well as cleared the way for the reintroduction of the $10 eagle denomination.
+After the production of the eagle was suspended in 1804, the half eagle served as the largest gold denomination and became the coin of choice for large or overseas transactions.
+This would remain the case until the early 1830’s when the rising price of gold made the melt value of the half eagles and quarter eagles higher than their respective face values.
+The Coinage Act of 1834 would bring things back into balance by realigning the precious metal content and face values across all gold denominations.
+This would also clear the way for the reintroduction of the eagle as the highest circulating denomination.

 The design for the Liberty Gold Eagle was created by Christian Gobrecht.
 He was serving as the Assistant Engraver of the United States Mint, but in time he would ascend to the role of Chief Engraver.
 He had been responsible for the Liberty Seated design, which was utilized across all silver denominations of his era.
 Likewise, the design he created for the eagle would later be adopted for the remaining gold denominations.
 Gobrecht’s designs would bring a measure of uniformity across United States coinage, which would endure for many decades.